-Minimum three year undergraduate degree or diploma in one or more of geography, GIS, geoinformatics, computer science, mathematics, physics, remote sensing, environmental sciences, IT, informatics, electrical engineering or related.
+Minimum three-year undergraduate degree or diploma in one or more of the following: geography, GIS, geoinformatics, computer science, mathematics, physics, remote sensing, environmental sciences, IT, informatics, electrical engineering, or related.

 - CLI and scripting

 Depending on what you are good at, what interests you, and what we are busy with at the time, you will be assigned tasks across one or more teams.

 Real-world projects that Kartoza Interns have contributed to: